 When HAWC was founded in 1978, it started as a small group of women who came together to acknowledge the issue of domestic violence and made it a priority to advocate for change.
 These women made a commitment that what was once considered a “family issue”—something that happened behind closed doors—would be unveiled for what it was: unacceptable abuse.
 Through sheer force of will and an immense commitment to the cause, our founders worked tirelessly to help survivors on the North Shore escape their dangerous reality so that they may heal.

 Today, HAWC continues that tradition as we celebrate our 40th anniversary as the domestic violence agency on the North Shore.
-Our programs have grown from a 24-hour hotline and safe house to so much more, including community-based advocacy & education, comprehensive and free Legal Services, community outreach, Children’s Services, support groups and others.
-And of course, we have our Emergency Shelter for those needing to flee to a safe location, and our hotline remains an ever-present listening ear.
+Our programs have grown from a 24-hour hotline and safe house to so much more, including community-based advocacy and education, comprehensive and free Legal Services, community outreach, Children’s Services, support groups

 It is with that in mind that we look forward to celebrating our 40th anniversary milestone with gratitude in our hearts.
 We keep working, every day, to end abuse in our community and will do so as each decade passes until all survivors are safe.